cps-sei/dmplc/docs/tutorial/README.txt

 grid to another.
 They take turns to move, thus avoiding collision, using a global variable to coordinate this movement.

+example-13f: Like example-13e but uses a collision avoidance protocol to allow simultaneous movement while avoiding collisions.

 Subdirectories:
 --------------